goomcoom/vuex-module-maker/readme.md

 ([vuex guide](https://vuex.vuejs.org/guide/modules.html#module-reuse)).

-When the state property is created from an instruction, the name is extracted from the instruction's key and converted to snake case.
+When the state property is created from an instruction, the name is extracted from the instruction's key and converted to snake case by default.
 The name can be controlled by passing a `state_name` option with the desired name.
+If you would like to changed how the names are generated, see the [config](#config) section.

-The initial value is set to `null` (or `false` if it's a 'boolean' type) by default but it can also be controlled by passing an `initial_value` option whose value will be used as the initial value.
+The initial value is set to `null` (or `false` if it's a 'boolean' type) by default, but it can also be controlled by passing an `initial_value` option whose value will be used as the initial value.
+You can also change the default initial values that are used, see the [config](#config) section.

-If you would like to prevent the state property from being created, you can include the `set_state` option with a `false` value.
+If you would like to prevent the state property from being created, you can include the `set_state` option with a `false` value, this does not affect the creation of the getter or mutation.

-If the state property is created from the `template.state` property, the name will be identical to the key of the defined property and its value will be set as the initial value.
+If the state property is created from the `template.state` property, the name will be identical to the key of the defined property and so will be the initial value.

 ```javascript
 const template = {